Why Advanced Micro Devices, Inc. [AMD] Should Be On Your Radar Moving Forward

-Advanced Micro Devices, Inc. [NASDAQ: AMD] opened at N/A and closed at $49.84 a share within trading session on 02/05/20.
-That means that the stock dropped by -2.39% compared to the closing price from a day before, when the stock touched $48.65.
+Advanced Micro Devices, Inc. [NASDAQ: AMD] opened at N/A and closed at $53.80 a share within trading session on 02/11/20.
+That means that the stock gained by 0.59% compared to the closing price from a day before, when the stock touched $54.12.

 Advanced Micro Devices, Inc. [NASDAQ:AMD]: Analyst Rating and Earnings